 The video above shows how to clear blockage and get your sewer working again.

 DO NOT flush Kleenex, feminine products, BABY WIPES, cleaner cloths, toilet cleaner heads, paper towels, etc. down the toilet – these items DO NOT BREAK DOWN EASILY and can cause congestion in the baffle and tee – These are images of baby wipes from a tank – if you look closely you can still see the embossing on the wipes – they do NOT deteriorate!

-What You Need to Know About Septic Systems
+What You Need to Know About Septic Pumps and Systems